nhanphung/NMEAParser/README.md

 ##Format
 This parser extracts 5 pieces of information from the original RMC data file.
-Output file is a comma-separated file contains: Date, Time, Latitude, Longtitude, Speed (in knots).
+Output file is a comma-separated file contains: Date, Time, Latitude, Longitude, Speed (in knots).

 ######Example:
 Original RMC string: